goharbor/terraform-provider-harbor/docs/resources/immutable_tag_rule.md

 * `scope` - (Required) The project id of which you would like to apply this policy.

 ## Import
-Harbor retention policy can be imported using the `project and immutabletagrule ids` eg,
+Harbor immutable tag rule can be imported using the `project and immutabletagrule ids` eg,

 `
 terraform import harbor_immutable_tag_rule.main /projects/4/immutabletagrules/25